ulfschneider/sort-table/README.md

 - `indicatorDsc`: A symbol to indicate that a table column is sorted in descending order.
 - `sortHint`: The text to add to the table caption to inform the user how to sort the table.
 - `restoreHint`: The text to add to the table caption to inform the user how to revert sorting to the initial state.
 The `<button>` element will be injected with functionality to revert the sorting.
 - `whiteList`: A selector pattern (see *[Locating DOM elements using selectors](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Locating_DOM_elements_using_selectors)*), separated by comma, to select only those tables for sorting that fall into the whitelist query.
+The selector `.soso` is available, even without adding it to the `whiteList`.
 - `blackList`: A selector pattern, separated by comma, to not select those tables for sorting that fall into the whitelist query. `blackList` has higher priority than `whiteList`.
-The selector `.noso` is generally available, even without adding it to the `blackList`.
+The selector `.noso` is available, even without adding it to the `blackList`.

 ## Accessibility